"Are You Ready for Some Pressure?"

 With all of its shortcomings notwithstanding, such as a steady stream of obscenities and profanities, the rather slow pace, by-the-numbers performances, and an uninspired script, DRAFT DAY is a rather pleasant movie to see, and still interesting and informative.
 More importantly, it conveys a clear, positive messages that it pays to do the right thing, and that moral character is more valuable than physical prowess.
 All in all, DRAFT DAY somehow manages to pull a few heartstrings.
 That alone actually goes a long way in keeping it out of flop territory and making it worth the price of admission.

+DRAFT DAY stars Kevin Costner as Sonny Weaver, the general manager of the Cleveland Browns football team.
+It’s Draft Day in the National Football League, when teams pick the top football prospects.
+On the day Sonny must make some of the most important decisions of the year regarding his team, conflict raises its ugly head everywhere he turns.
+His girlfriend is upset, his head coach is upset, the owner is tightening the screws, his players are upset, and even his mother is upset.
+In this context, Sonny has to make all the perfect decisions, make everybody happy, and negotiate his way to a major win for his team.
 The script for DRAFT DAY is occasionally plodding and lacking passion.
 The pacing is slower than one might expect.
 Also, foul language occurring throughout the movie mars the overall presentation.
 Although lacking a biblical framework, the movie conveys a strong positive message where moral character, honesty and love are more important than raw talent and the profit motive.
 Despite the lack of passion, DRAFT DAY is still pleasant, interesting, and informative to watch.